HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - bitwise operators  🖐️ used
   - ternary operator 🖐️ used
   - void 🖐️ used
-  - yield 🎓 known
+  - yield  🖐️ used
-  - await 🎓 known
+  - await  🖐️ used
   - template literal 🎓 known
   - strict mode 🖐️ used
   - delete 🖐️ used
   - in 🖐️ used
-  - super 🎓 known
+  - super  🖐️ used
   - Symbol 🖐️ used
   - Reflect🖐️ used
 - Statements